octobercms/docs/plugin-extending.md

         {
             // Extend all backend form usage
             Event::listen('backend.form.extendFields', function($widget) {

-                // Only for the User controller
-                if (!$widget->getController() instanceof \RainLab\User\Controllers\Users) {
+                // Only apply this listener when the Users controller is being used if (!$widget->getController() instanceof \RainLab\User\Controllers\Users) {
                     return;
                 }

-                // Only for the User model
-                if (!$widget->model instanceof \RainLab\User\Models\User) {
+                // Only apply this listener when the User model is being modified if (!$widget->model instanceof \RainLab\User\Models\User) {
+                    return;
+                }

+                // Only apply this listener when the Form widget in question is a root-level
+                // Form widget (not a repeater, nestedform, etc) if ($widget->isNested) {
                     return;
                 }